 Remedies to Help With High Altitude Sickness

-First, we recommend consulting with your doctor about which options are best for you, specifically, before you travel to a high altitude destination – especially with regard to any prescription medications.
+First, we recommend consulting with your doctor about which options are best for you, specifically, before traveling to high altitude destinations – especially with regard to any prescription medications.
 That said, there are several more basic things you can do to avoid or at least mitigate altitude sickness.

 Most high altitude destinations have their own local remedies.
 A little advance research before making your trip will gIve you a sense of what to look for when you arrive.
 In places like Ecuador and Peru, the coca plant is a common source for a variety of remedies.
 Don’t worry – it’s not a narcotic, it’s a stimulant.
 Some of your options are coca candies, coca teas, and from what we’ve been told, even chewing the leaf itself.
 We can’t speak to how desirable that particular option is, but the candies and teas are quite nice and effective with high altitude adjustment.